OWASP/RiskAssessmentFramework/gui/README.md

 **IN DEVELOPMENT**

 ## Description
-Updated resource page for the dashboard, Resources which links to [Owasp Top 10 2017 Project](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_2017_Project) and  other related sources which were found on the official [Owasp website](owasp.org)
+Implemented the support page and the profile page for the dashboard, Support from FAQ which links to [OWASP Application Security FAQ](https://www.owasp.org/index.php/OWASP_Application_Security_FAQ) and  other related sources which were found on the official [Owasp website](owasp.org)

 ## Todos
 - []   SideNav Avatar
+- []   Settings Page
+- []   Home Page
-- []   Themeing the cards
+- []   Tools Page
-- []   Implementing FlexLayout based view
+- []   Tools Page
-- []   Documentation
+- []   Other issue fixing